pete-machine/torchbricks/README.md

 ```

 Each module is placed in a dictionary with a unique name and wrapped inside a brick with input and output names.
-Specifying how outputs of one module is passed to the inputs of the next module.
+Input and output names specifies how outputs of one module is passed to inputs of the next module.

 Finally, the dictionary of bricks is passed to a `BrickCollection`.